 If needed, you can also draw new elements or add text to your template.

 Items that you draw or text that you add do not affect the cut cost of a template and are shown in a different color (so that you know which things you’re paying for).
 Additionally, you can import custom graphics in SVG format by using File -> Import from the menu.

 Not all SVG elements are supported since SVG allows for things like color fills, animation, and more.

 If you need to add text to your plot, select the font tool, and add one of the custom created Eagle Cut fonts. be sure to check your font height and spacing.
 Click where you want the text to begin, and then type your text in the text window.

 Once you have any changes you need setup in the editor, click Plot on the Main Menu.
-You’ll be presented with a thumbnail for your plot along with possible plotters you can send it to.
+You will be presented with a list of plotters (if you’ve configured any), or the option to launch the Eagle Cut Manager.

 Once you click a plotter, you’ll be presented with a list of the cards you have on file – select which one you want to use.